-For the years ended December 31, (in thousands) 2015 2013 Capital expenditures: Acquisitions of oil and natural gas properties \$ \$ (6,493) \$ (33,710) Acquisition of mineral interests (7,305) Oil and natural gas properties (588,017) (1,251,757) (702,349) Midstream service assets (35,459) (60,548) (24,409) Other fixed assets (9,125) (27,444) (16,257) Investment in equity method investee (99,855) (55,164) (3,287) Proceeds from dispositions of capital assets, net of costs 64,949 1,750 450,128 Net cash used in investing activities \$ (667,507) \$ (1,406,961) \$ (329,884)
+For the years ended December 31, (in thousands) 2016 2015 2014 Deposit received for sale of oil and natural gas properties \$ 3,000 \$ - \$ - Capital expenditures: Acquisitions of oil and natural gas properties (124,660) - (6,493) Acquisition of mineral interests (7,305) Oil and natural gas properties (360,679) (588,017) (1,251,757) Midstream service assets (5,240) (35,459) (60,548) Other fixed assets (7,611) (9,125) (27,444) Investment in equity method investee (69,609) (99,855) (55,164) Proceeds from dispositions of capital assets, net of selling costs 397 64,949 1,750 Net cash used in investing activities \$ (564,402) \$ (667,507) \$ (1,406,961)

-Capital expenditure budget
+Capital budget

-Our board of directors approved a capital expenditure budget of approximately \$345.0 million for calendar year 2016, excluding investments in Medallion and acquisitions.
+Our board of directors approved a capital budget of approximately \$530.0 million for calendar year 2017, excluding acquisitions and investments in Medallion.
 We do not have a specific acquisition budget since the timing and size of acquisitions cannot be accurately forecasted.
-Since we do not direct the expansion activities of Medallion as a 49% owner, we cannot predict future capital commitments.
+In addition, as a 49% owner of Medallion, we do not direct the expansion activities of this entity and therefore cannot predict future capital commitments related to Medallion.

-The amount, timing and allocation of capital expenditures are largely discretionary and within management's control.
+The amount, timing and allocation of capital expenditures, other than with respect to Medallion, are largely discretionary and within management's control.
 If oil, NGL and natural gas prices decline below our acceptable levels, or costs increase above our acceptable levels, we may choose to defer a portion of our budgeted capital expenditures until later periods to achieve the desired balance between sources and uses of liquidity and prioritize capital projects that we believe have the highest expected returns and potential to generate near-term cash flow.
 Subject to financing alternatives, we may also increase our capital expenditures significantly to take advantage of opportunities we consider to be attractive.
 We consistently monitor and may adjust our projected capital expenditures in response to success or lack of success in drilling activities, changes in prices, availability of financing and joint venture opportunities, drilling and acquisition costs, industry conditions, the timing of regulatory approvals, the availability of rigs, reduction of service costs, contractual obligations, internally generated cash flow and other factors both within and outside our control.
 For additional information on the impact of changing prices on our financial position, see "Item 7A.
 Quantitative and Qualitative Disclosures About Market Risk."